 This picturesque village is the heart of the production of the world-famous Barbaresco wine, which is often nicknamed Barolo’s younger brother (since it requires a shorter aging process).
 Its symbol is an XI-century tower that was originally part of a fortified complex built to defend the village from foreign invaders.
-There is also a fantastic sundial painted on the wall of a house, depicting the wine making process.
+There is also a fantastic sundial painted on the wall of a house, depicting the winemaking process.

 Grinzane di Cavour

 Grinzane is a medieval hamlet whose name pays tribute to Camillo Benso Conte di Cavour, the statesman that played a key role in the unification of Italy.
 The must-see here is the imposing castle where Cavour lived while serving as the local mayor between 1832 and 1849.
 Today the castle is home to an ethnographic museum and the Cavour Regional Enoteca, established in 1967 to showcase the famous wines of this region.
-Inside the castle there is also a Michelin Star restaurant.
+Inside the castle, there is also a Michelin Star restaurant.
 You’ll be able to enjoy striking views of the surrounding vineyards.
 The castle hosts a prestigious truffle auction in November.

-Often referred to as the “balcony of Langhe” due to its panoramic position on top of the highest hill in the area, La Morra is a sleepy village with lots of atmosphere.
+Often referred to as the “balcony of Langhe” due to its panoramic position on top of the highest hill in the area, La Morra is a sleepy village with a lot of atmosphere.
 Its heart is Piazza Castello, the square where you can see a 31m-high bell tower built in the XVIII century on the remains of the ancient castle that was destroyed in 1544 by the French troops.
 Just outside the village, there are two interesting sights not to be missed: the Chapel of Barolo, a deconsecrated little church that was painted it in strikingly bold colors American artists David Tremlett and Sol Lewitt, and the giant Lebanon Cedar tree at the top of the Monfalletto hill, which was planted here in 1856 by a young couple to seal its love and still today witnesses hundreds of marriage vows.

 A short but steep drive from La Morra leads to Barolo, the place that gives its name to one of Italy’s greatest wines.
 It’s a small village of colorful houses and charmingly-decorated balconies set in the heart of the Langhe region.
 Wine lovers come here for the WiMu, an innovative museum dedicated to the history and culture of wine, and some serious tasting at the Enoteca Regionale del Barolo.
 For a quirkier experience, head to the Corkscrew Museum, a unique showcase of 600 corkscrews, from antique pieces to more modern samples.

-This pretty village hides a precious historic center in its upper side, with a stunning natural amphitheater and a XIII-century bell tower.
+This pretty village hides a precious historic center in its upper side, with a stunning natural amphitheater and a 13th-century bell tower.
 The climb up through the narrow streets is rewarded with gorgeous views over vineyards and the Alps in the distance.
 Monforte d’Alba is said to be one of the liveliest places in the Langhe region, with fancy restaurants, gourmet botteghe and a fantastic jazz festival that takes place in the summer.

 It is also worth stopping by Castiglione Falletto to see the castle and Serralunga d’Alba to visit Fontanafredda, which was officially awarded the title of “European Winery of the Year”.